||Fire Mountain Item 1959|

-Yellow opaque glass powder with burnt sienna and umber transparent frit are used to simulate the color of flames.
+Yellow opaque glass powder with ruby transparent frit are used to simulate the color of flame and ember.

-The molten transparent colors are threaded over the opaque then pressed into a diamond optic mold.
+The molten transparent colors are threaded over the opaque then pressed into a diamond patterned optic mold.

-This produces a ridged sculpture that refracts multiple images in the surrounding clear casing glass.
+This produces ridge that refract multiple images off the surrounding clear casing glass.

 The design is our impression of an uncontrolled mountain wildfire.